mmenegoz/climate_HMA_course/README.md

 3. Launch and run the script HMA_climate_trends_CRU.ipynb

-4. Copy this script and adapt it yourself to compute tas trend over historical (1850-2014) and futur (2014-2020) periods with the GCM outputs
+4. Make one or several copies of this script and adapt it/them yourself to compute temperature trend over historical (1850-2014) and futur (2014-2020) periods with the GCM outputs (variable tas)

 You will need to change the names of some files/variables and to adapt the date corresponding to the new dataset.